pacargile/ThePayne/README.md

 The user either need to train a new ANN for an observed spectrum and photometry.
 Or contact <pcargile@cfa.harvard.edu> to get the latest C3K based ANN.

+Authors:

+See [Authors](authors.rst) for a list of contributors to The Payne.

 Installation
 ------
 ```